Caring for the environment

 Our day at Heartwood Forest

 On the 27th November 2017 we visited Heartwood Forest on one of the Woodland Trust’s tree planting days.
-Wellies and winter clothes at the ready, we met with some staff and students from Berkhamsted Prep School, Ralph Sadleir School, and Saint Mark’s West Essex Catholic School, and were ready to get started.
+Wellies and winter clothes at the ready, we met with some staff and students from Berkhamsted Prep School, Ralph Sadleir School, and St Mark’s West Essex Catholic School, and were ready to get started.

 We set out with a goal, to help plant 3000 deciduous trees in the area, continuing the Woodland Trust’s mission of returning native woodland to the UK’s landscape.